chandusreeram-9399/weather-app/README.md

 *Main interface of the City Weather Checker*

 ![Weather Forecast](images/weather-forecast.png)
-*Example of a 5-day weather forecast display*
+*Example of a 5-day weather forecast display and Shows the Responsiveness based on screen size*
 ## API Reference
 * **OpenWeather API**:
   * **5-day/3-hour Forecast Endpoint**: